 - Commercial sale of FYARRO was launched on February 22, 2022, for the treatment of patients with advanced malignant PEComa.
-We recorded net product sales of \$5.9 million during the three months ended March 31, 2023. - We have built a cross-functional commercial team consisting of marketing, market access and commercial operations and will continue to strategically build our sales and our commercial infrastructure with capabilities designed to scale when necessary to support future commercial launches.
-Expenses related to our commercialization of FYARRO, including personnel expenses, sales support, and marketing are included in selling, general and administrative expenses for the three months ended March 31, 2023.
-We expect these expenses will continue to increase, as compared to prior periods, with the ongoing commercialization of FYARRO and preparation for potential future launches. - We continue to build out our research and development team and we expect our research and development costs will increase in 2023, relative to 2022, as a result of significant expenses related to the PRECISION 1 trial which was open to enrollment during the year ended December 31, 2022, with the first patient dosed in March 2022. - As a public company our expenses have increased from when we were a privately held company, including (i) costs to comply with the rules and regulations of the SEC and those of the Nasdaq Capital Market ("Nasdaq"), (ii)
+We recorded net product sales of \$6.2 million and \$12.1 million during the three and six months ended June 30, 2023, respectively. - We have built a cross-functional commercial team consisting of marketing, market access and commercial operations and will continue to strategically build our sales and our commercial infrastructure with capabilities designed to scale when necessary to support future commercial launches.
+Expenses related to our commercialization of FYARRO, including personnel expenses, sales support, and marketing are included in selling, general and administrative expenses for the three and six months ended June 30, 2023.
+We expect these expenses will continue to increase, as compared to prior periods, with the ongoing commercialization of FYARRO and preparation for potential future launches.

-legal, accounting and other professional services, (iii) insurance, (iv) investor relations activities, and (v) other administrative and professional services.
+- We continue to build out our research and development team and we expect our research and development costs will increase in 2023, as compared to 2022, as a result of significant expenses related to the PRECISION1 trial which was open to enrollment during the year ended December 31, 2022, with the first patient dosed in March 2022.
+We also expect our research and development costs to increase in 2023 and in future periods, as compared to 2022, based on anticipated expenses related to the two new clinical programs for FYARRO described under "Recent Developments New Clinical Indications" above. - As a public company our expenses have increased from when we were a privately held company, including (i) costs to comply with the rules and regulations of the SEC and those of the Nasdaq Capital Market ("Nasdaq"), (ii) legal, accounting and other professional services, (iii) insurance, (iv) investor relations activities, and (v) other administrative and professional services.